Interbotix/interbotix_ros_toolboxes/interbotix_rpi_toolbox/README.md

         $ sudo apt update && sudo apt upgrade
         $ sudo reboot

 - Finally, install the desktop!
 The process should take about 20 minutes.
+Note that a message will pop up in the middle of the install asking you to choose between 'lightdm' and 'gdm3' as the default display manager.
+As Ubunte Mate uses the 'lightdm' display manager, make sure to select 'lightdm'.

         # Installing Ubuntu Mate Desktop
         $ sudo apt install ubuntu-mate-desktop
         $ sudo reboot

 - At boot, the monitor should now display a login screen (instead of the terminal prompts from before).
-So login!
+Before logging in, click the Ubuntu sign next to the username text box, and select 'MATE' as the desktop environment.
+Then login!
 If you'd like to enable automatic login from now on...
   - click the **Power Icon** on the top right of the desktop followed by **System Settings...**
   - Click **Login Window**
   - Go to the **Users** tab